 You can also try out the CreditCards.com CardMatch tool to see if your credit profile matches you with the Unlimited Cash Rewards card.
 This only requires a soft pull of your credit report and won’t have any negative impact on your score.

 How does the Unlimited Cash Rewards card compare to other cash back cards?

 If you’re a Preferred Rewards member at the Platinum tier or higher, it will be tough to find a cash back card that can match the Unlimited Cash Rewards card’s flat rate on general purchases.
-But if you only qualify for the Preferred Rewards Gold tier or have no banking relationship with Bank of America, you may be better off with a flat-rate card that offers a higher rewards rate, longer intro APR or more cash back in specific spending categories.
+But if you only qualify for the Preferred Rewards Gold tier or have no banking relationship with Bank of America, you may be better off with a flat-rate card that offers a higher rewards rate or more cash back in specific spending categories.

 Here are a few alternatives to the Unlimited Cash Rewards card worth considering:

 Chase Freedom Unlimited®

 $200 cash rewards after you spend $1,000 on purchases in the first 3 months

 $200 cash back after you spend $1,500 on purchases in the first 6 months of account opening (fulfilled as 20,000 ThankYou® Points, which can be redeemed for $200 cash back)